 - Not used to treat pain that is not around-the-clock pain.

 Important information about NUCYNTA® ER:

-- Get emergency help right away if you take too much NUCYNTA® ER (overdose).
-NUCYNTA® ER overdose can cause life threatening breathing problems that can lead to death.
+- Get emergency help right away if you take too much NUCYNTAR® ER (overdose).
+When you first start taking NUCYNTA® ER, when your dose is changed, or if you take too much (overdose), serious or life threatening breathing problems that can lead to death may occur.

 Do not take NUCYNTA® ER if you have: